delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.7.0 =
+* added Uploaded Files top-level Dashboard menu item, showing all the uploaded files and highlighting the new ones
+* added Portuguese translation from Rui Alao
+* checked and verified compatibility with Gutenberg
+* plugin initialization actions moved to plugins_loaded filter
+* fixed bug clearing userdata fields when Select File is pressed
+* File Browser and View Log tables modified to become more responsive especially for small screens

 = 4.6.2 =
 * corrected consent_status warning when updating user profile and Personal Data is off